A COLORFUL SUCCESS STORY

 A pioneer in pigment production

 The roots of the family company stretch back to the 14th century.
 In the beginning the Heubachs first manufactured decorative glassware, then porcelain.
 In 1806 they founded the Goslarer Farbenfabrik facility and became one of the first ever manufacturers of pigments.
 The wealth of chemical experience gained in the field of pigment production laid the foundation for the diversification and extraordinary international growth witnessed in the last decades.
-The Heubach group’s development into one of the leading producers of high-quality organic and inorganic pigments as well as pigment preparations is largely the result of the innovative product development that also led it to become market leader in anti-corrosive pigments.
+The Heubach group’s development into one of the leading producers of high-quality organic and inorganic pigments and pigment preparations is largely the result of the product innovations that also led it to becoming the market leader in anti-corrosive pigments.

 A passion for innovation

 In addition, the acquisition of the Light Fast business from Bayer in Germany as well as continuous global expansion since the 80s have played a supporting role.
 The completion of Heubach’s American facility made it the largest independent producer of printing ink preparations in the USA.
 In the 90s, production facilities for organic pigments saw considerable investment.
 Further expansion is being driven by increased capacity in India as well as the acquisition of Avecia / ICI’s porfolio of organic pigments.
 Today, Heubach is a leader in the production of phthalocyanine products and the only backwards integrated manufacturer of indanthrone pigments.

 For more than 12 generations the Heubach family manufactured decorative glassware.
 Things changed at the end of the 18th century when Johann Simon Heubach became the family’s first manufacturer of porcelain.
 The family carried on this tradition for another six generations.